 Court Case: FoHG v LBE

-Friends of Haven Green has commenced court action against the Council to sort out encroachments on the Green
+Friends of Haven Green is continuing court action against the Council to sort out encroachments on the Green

 FoHG’s application cites 5 incursions it says contravene Acts of Parliament that protect Common land.
 These concern: